Qalyoub train collision: Overview

 A passenger train from Mansoura passed a red signal and crashed into a stationary train that had come from Benha.
 Four passenger cars derailed in the accident, which closed the line in the country's Nile Delta region.
 The train was estimated to have been travelling at more than 50 mph at the time of the collision.
 The driver of the Mansoura service was amongst the dead.

 Aftermath

-In the wake of the accident, Egyptian National Railways director Hanafi Abdel Qawi was dismissed and 14 railway officials were later charged with gross negligence and jailed.
+In the wake of the crash, Egyptian National Railways director Hanafi Abdel Qawi was dismissed and 14 railway officials were later charged with gross negligence and jailed.
 The prosecutor's office said the officials ignored repairing some technical equipment that control train signals.

-Egypt has a poor safety record on its railways and there are several fatal accidents each year, usually blamed on inadequately maintained equipment.
+Egypt has a poor safety record on its railways and there are several fatal crashes each year, usually blamed on inadequately maintained equipment.

 Families of each victim who died in the accident received compensation of £E5,000 (about $US870).
 Passengers who were injured will get £E1,000.